 - Applicant must be a graduate of a state-approved associate degree or diploma nursing program.

 - Prior to admission, each student is required to have a minimum of 26 lower division semester hours in arts and sciences courses, or equivalent, in English composition, anatomy, physiology, microbiology, introductory psychology, and introductory sociology.

 - Applicants who need to validate lower division arts and sciences credits may do so through RCEs or CLEP tests.
-CLEP tests may be scheduled at SUNYIT by contacting the Counseling Office.
+CLEP tests may be scheduled at SUNYIT by contacting the Learning Center at (315) 792-7316.
 Information concerning RCE exams can be obtained by contacting the Nursing and Health Professions Department.

 - Students are required to pass an upper division writing course within the first 32 semester hours after matriculation at SUNYIT.
 Any student may be exempt from the required course if they successfully complete the test-out procedure established at SUNYIT.